aghababaeiali/nlp-sentiment-pipeline/README.md

 | Negative | 0.8596    | 0.8848 | 0.8720   | 512     |
 | Positive | 0.8753    | 0.8484 | 0.8616   | 488     |

-The model shows slight negative-class bias — it catches negative reviews more reliably (recall 0.88) than positive ones (recall 0.85).
+The model shows slight negative-class bias, it catches negative reviews more reliably (recall 0.88) than positive ones (recall 0.85).

 ---